Konstantin-Krokhin/voice-assistant-event-organizer/README.md

-# Voice Assistant Demo
+# Voice Assistant Event Organizer

-This is a demo AI voice assistant using:
+This is an AI voice assistant using:
 - Groq (LLaMA-3 free API) for reasoning
 - Whisper for STT
 - Coqui TTS for AI voice